xingda920813/SimpleRecyclerView/README.md

 #### 2.Load more

-- 距离底部还有一定数量(THRESHOLD)的item时，自动加载更多的数据(THRESHOLD值可设置)
+- Automatically load more data when there are still ${THRESHOLD} items to the bottom (THRESHOLD customizable)

-- 若滑到最底部，加载仍未完成，则显示加载的转圈动画
+- If user slides to the bottom and the loading process is still incomplete, the loading progress animation will be displayed.

-- 除了LinearLayoutManager，同样支持GridLayoutManager的加载更多动画
+- LayoutManager irrelevant

-- 转圈SwipeRefreshLayout样式（仿知乎）和ProgressBar样式双样式可选（第一张图为ProgressBar样式，第二张图为SwipeRefreshLayout样式。SwipeRefreshLayout 样式与系统版本无关，可自定义转圈的颜色和转圈所在圆形突起的背景色；ProgressBar样式因系统版本而异，仅在 API 21 以上的 Android 系统中具有 Material Design 风格。）
+- 2 indicator styles available: ProgressBar and SwipeRefreshLayout (The SwipeRefreshLayout style is independent of the Android version, with indicator color and background color Customizable.
+The ProgressBar style is dependent on the Android version.
+Its Material Design style is only available in API 21+.)

-#### 3.Loading View) / Empty View) / Error View
+#### 3.Loading View / Empty View / Error View

-#### 4.onItemClickListener / onItemLongClickListener
+#### 4.OnItemClickListener / OnItemLongClickListener

 #### 5.Sticky headers

-- 可设置任意数量的固定Header种类
+- Supports any number of fixed header types

 #### 6.Item divider support

 - Customizable divider width and color

-- 可自定义分割线左侧留白区域（不绘制分割线）的长度，共可自定义上、下、左、右4个offset
+- You can customize the length of the blank area on the left / top / right / bottom of the divider (divider will not draw in blank area)

 - Supports horizontal / vertical LinearLayoutManager